Zhang Zhehan

-Zhang Zhehan (张哲瀚; born 11 May 1991) is a Chinese actor and singer.
-His first major role was as Wei Ying in the Chinese historical drama Legend of Ban Shu (2015).
-He is best known for his roles in Legend of Yunxi (2018), The Blooms at Ruyi Pavilion (2020) and Word of Honor (2021).
+Zhang Zhehan (张哲瀚; born May 11, 1991) is a Chinese actor and singer.
+He gained attention for his roles in the television series Legend of Ban Shu (2015), Legend of Yunxi (2018), The Blooms at Ruyi Pavilion (2020), and achieved breakout success with Word of Honor (2021), before photographs taken in 2018 near Japan’s Yasukuni Shrine and Nogi Shrine surfaced, triggering widespread controversy and leading to his blacklisting in mainland China.
+Following this, Zhang shifted his career focus to music in overseas markets.

-In 2020, he received the Weibo Award for Rising Artist of the Year.
-He won the Weibo Movie Night award for Most Watched/Followed Actor of the Year in June 2021.

-In 2021, Zhang faced severe criticism in China after being involved in a controversy over photos taken years earlier in Japan at a spot near the Yasukuni Shrine and Nogi Shrine due to the shrines' honoring of imperial Japanese military officers who invaded China.
-This criticism resulted in the removal of his online social media accounts, movies, television shows and music.

 Early life

 Zhang Zhehan was born in Xinyu, Jiangxi province, China on May 11, 1991.
 He graduated from the Shanghai Theatre Academy.

 Career

 2010–2021: Early years and breakthrough success

 In 2010, Zhang made his acting debut in the romantic drama Why Love You.
 Thereafter, he signed a contract with Yu Zheng's studio, and played the leading role in the comedy web series Crazy for Palace and its sequel.
 The series gained a small following online.

 Zhang then went on to act in various supporting roles in dramas produced by Yu Zheng; such as Palace 3: The Lost Daughter, The Romance of the Condor Heroes and Love Yunge from the Desert.
 He first gained recognition playing the role of the antagonist in the mystery costume drama Cosmetology High, and went on to portray young Mei Changsu in the acclaimed historical drama Nirvana in Fire.

 In 2015, Zhang played the male lead in historical drama Legend of Ban Shu with Jing Tian.
 He went on to play lead roles in the spy drama Decoded, and headlined both seasons of the fantasy web series Demon Girl.
 In 2018, Zhang played in the historical romance drama Legend of Yunxi alongside Ju Jingyi.
 The series received much praise for its storyline.
 In 2019, Zhang performed in the disaster film The Bravest as a firefighter.

 He starred as Wang Yue in the short film Brother, which was directed by Vicky Zhao.
 He has also appeared as a regular member in the variety show Everybody Standby.